frederic-perez/AmE-dictionary/data/dictionary.md

 __mythical__ _adj_
 __mythological__
 __mythomania__ _n_ A compulsion to embroider the truth, engage in exaggeration, or tell lies.
-__mythos__ _n_ :three::hammer:
+__mythos__ _n_ :four::hammer:
 __naan bread__ _n_
 __nab__ _v_ :six::hammer: (nabbed, nabbing) _You can nab bargains before Black Friday._ _Filipino actor nabbed with 1kg of marijuana._ _Leave no stone unturned to nab the perpetrators._ _She finished second and nabbed $150,000._
 __nacelle__ _n_ __1__ The enclosed part of an airplane, dirigible, etc., in which the engine is housed or in which cargo or passengers are carried. __2__ The car of a balloon.
-__nadir__ _n_ :three: /NAY-deer/ __1__ Nadir refers to the lowest or worst point of something. _The nadir of French fortunes._ _Only once the novel’s protagonist reaches her nadir does she arouse the reader’s empathy, and we root for her to climb back to respectability._ __2__ When used in astronomy, nadir describes the point of the celestial sphere that is directly opposite the zenith and vertically downward from the observer.
+__nadir__ _n_ :four: /NAY-deer/ __1__ An extreme state of adversity; the lowest or worst point of anything. _Syn_ low-water mark, rock bottom _The nadir of French fortunes._ _Only once the novel’s protagonist reaches her nadir does she arouse the reader’s empathy, and we root for her to climb back to respectability._ __2__ When used in astronomy, nadir describes the point of the celestial sphere that is directly opposite the zenith and vertically downward from the observer.
 __naevus__ _n_ (nevus)
 __nag<sup>1</sup>__ _v_ :five::hammer:
 __nag<sup>2</sup>__ _n_ (often derogator) A horse.